Red Light Therapy and Vulvar Lichen Sclerosus

 In physics, the intensity of light drops off dramatically the further you are from the source.
 With a panel, you are usually sitting several inches or even feet away.
 By the time that light reaches your skin, the power density (irradiance) has plummeted.
 For VLS, we need a high enough "dose" to trigger cellular change, which a distant panel simply cannot provide.

-Anatomical "Shadowing" and Scatter
+Anatomical Shadowing and Scatter

 The vulva is not a flat surface.
 It has folds, curves, recessed areas, and is tucked away anatomically.